 Adult Health Nursing, 8th Edition

-The basics your students need to succeed!
-Covering basic anatomy & physiology and medical-surgical nursing for the LPN/LVN, Adult Health Nursing, 8th Edition provides just the right amount of information your students need — with a level of detail that is neither overwhelming nor too superficial.
-Guidelines for patient care are presented within the framework of the nursing process; Nursing Care Plans are described within a case-study format to help students develop skills in clinical decision-making.
+The basics you need to succeed!
+Covering basic anatomy & physiology and medical-surgical nursing for the LPN/LVN, Adult Health Nursing, 8th Edition provides just the right amount of information you need — with a level of detail that is neither overwhelming nor too superficial.
+Guidelines for patient care are presented within the framework of the nursing process; Nursing Care Plans are described within a case-study format to help you develop skills in clinical decision-making.
 New to this edition, an updated art program replaces line art to provide a realistic view of procedures and skills.
 In addition, enhanced holistic health care options, and updated health promotion topics, provide an updated view of current practice.
-This easy-to-understand text is best when used with Foundations of Nursing, 8th Edition, to give students complete coverage of all the content needed in an LPN/LVN curriculum!
+This easy-to-understand text is best when used with Foundations of Nursing, 8th Edition, to give you complete coverage of all the content needed in an LPN/LVN curriculum!

 - Tenth grade reading level helps students understand complex topics.